Gravitational wave energy spectral density properties from BPASS Galactic binary population in the Milky Way galaxy: Frequency-domain signals

 \subsection{LISA noise}

-We adopt the noise model specified in ESA's science requirement document\footnote{ \url{https://www.cosmos.esa.int/documents/678316/1700384/SciRD.pdf}}, which relates to the single TDI output.
-Derivations and details can be found in \citet{2019CQGra..36j5011R} and \citet{2019PhRvD.100j4055S}.
+We adopt the noise model specified in ESA's science requirement document\footnote{ \url{https://www.cosmos.esa.int/documents/678316/1700384/SciRD.pdf}}, Derivations and details can be found in \citet{2019CQGra..36j5011R} and \citet{2019PhRvD.100j4055S}.
 This noise model is based on the results obtained from the successful LISA Pathfinder mission, which demonstrated effective noise control in the frequency range of approximately $3\times 10^{-5}$ to 1~mHz \citep{2018PhRvL.120f1101A}.
 In our study, we extend the frequency range up to 0.1~Hz, which allows us to study binary systems at higher frequencies for LISA.
 We assume the noise ESD is a given functional form.

-To simulate LISA instrument noise, we take into account noises related to LISA lasers and optics\textsuperscript{\ref{note1}}, where the noise level of a single TDI channel can be determined within an uncertainty of around 20 per cent of the true noise parameter values across the frequency range of $3\times 10^{-5}$ to 0.5~Hz \citep{2019JCAP...11..017C}.
+To simulate LISA instrument noise, we take into account noises related to LISA lasers and optics \citep{2019JCAP...11..017C}., where the noise level of a single TDI channel T can be determined within an uncertainty of around 20 per cent of the true noise parameter values across the frequency range of $3\times 10^{-5}$ to 0.5~Hz \citep[][]{2019JCAP...11..017C}.
 We note that in another study by \citet{2024PhRvD.109d2001M}, the authors point to remaining uncertainty about the instrumental noise model, which we will not consider in our work for simplicity.

-Our assumptions on the LISA instrument noise include constant and equal arm lengths, as well as independent noise in the AET TDI channels with the same noise power spectral density (PSD).
+Our assumptions on the LISA instrument noise include constant and equal arm lengths, with equal noise power spectral densities (PSD).
 Consequently, all noise components are organised into two effective functions \citep{2019JCAP...11..017C}.
 The high-frequency noise components, which dominate at higher frequencies, are represented by the one-link "optical metrology system" noise PSD $P_{\mathrm{oms}}(f, P)$: